mauricekuehl/scale-eng/README.md

   (then probes once), so a slow or dead shard cannot block API workers on calls to it, and only that shard is short-circuited.

-`DB_SHARD_REPLICATION_FACTOR` controls how many shards each code is replicated to.
 The shared httpx connection pool is sized to `len(shards) * DB_SHARD_CONCURRENCY` so a stalled shard cannot starve the pool and reintroduce cross-shard coupling.

+(Important note: For our breakpoint test in the results section we intentionally set the `DB_SHARD_CONCURRENCY` extremly high, since we want to test the actual limits of the system here!)

 @Maurice Fügst du hier die Ergenisse eines Tests ein, der Zeigt, dass das funktioniert?

 ## Results

  @Maurice Hier bitte die Results für 1/3/5 Nodes einfügen.
-Dabei einmal Inital sagen, was das Setup war also wie viele Shards und welcher Test und dann jeweils kurz ein/zwei Sätze was du aus den Results herausliest.
+Dabei einmal inital sagen, was das Setup war also wie viele Shards und welcher Test und dann jeweils kurz ein/zwei Sätze was du aus den Results herausliest.

 ## Limits